Energy Independence

 - USLNG exports are not a threat to that independence.
 They are its commercial expression—proof that American energy abundance is real, durable, and globally competitive.

 - Energy independence is not energy isolation.
-Exporting energy strengthens America, generates wealth, sustains U.S. jobs, and builds the alliances that make independence durable.
+Exporting energy strengthens America, generates wealth, sustains jobs, and builds the alliances that make independence durable.

 - Maintaining energy independence requires continued investment in production, infrastructure, and export capacity.
 Restricting USLNG exports would undermine it, not protect it.